Published Nov 19, 2025

-Microsoft Teams will introduce a private chat for organizers, co-organizers, and presenters in structured meetings, webinars, and town halls, unifying backroom chat behavior.
-Rollout starts January 2026, with default backroom chat ON for all town halls.
-Admins can manage these settings in Teams policies.
+Microsoft Teams will add private chat for organizers, co-organizers, and presenters in structured meetings, webinars, and town halls, unifying backroom chat behavior.
+Rollout starts February 2026.
+Admins can enable or disable backroom chat via policy; existing meetings will update accordingly.
+No compliance issues noted.

 Introduction